ppy/osu-wiki/wiki/Glossary/en.md

 ### Comboburst

-The comboburst is a collection of skinned elements/images that will _burst_ out from the left or right (or center, in Mania) of the screen after obtaining a combo of 30, 60, 100, (multiples of 50, after 100).
+The comboburst is a collection of skinned elements/images that will _burst_ out from the left or right (or center, in osu!mania) of the screen after obtaining a combo of 30, 60, 100, (multiples of 50, after 100).

 Using the default skin: